 The CGU's recoverable amount has been determined based on FVLCD.
-The FVLCD represents the discounted cashflows of the operational reset plan for DGP, together with an implied value for the existing resource and reserve base and assessment on the likelihood of recoverability from successful development or sale.
+The FVLCD represents the discounted cashflows of the operational reset plan for DGP, together with an implied value for the existing resource and reserve base and assessment on Any reversal of impairment losses is recognised in profit or loss when the recoverable amount of an asset or CGU exceeds its carrying amount and impairment losses are reversed only to the extent that the asset carrying amount does not exceed the carrying amount that would have been determined if no impairment loss had been recognised.

+the likelihood of recoverability from successful development or sale.
 The discounted future estimated cash flows expected to be generated from the continued use of the CGU use market-based gold price assumptions, the level of gold production from the operational reset, estimated quantities of recoverable gold, production levels, operating costs and sustaining capital requirements.